Vorlonhomeworld/BBCL/13 Get SLIME'd.md

 Lots of work, huh ?
 Don't worry - it's worth it to see Slime load up with a repl automatically!
 We have one last step - and this step is purely *optional*.
 You don't have to do it unless you want to.
 This step allows swank to load quicker.
 I stumbled across this in my early
 Slime days - it's shown [over in Common-Lisp.net's page](https://common-lisp.net/project/slime/doc/html/Loading-Swank-faster.html) for Slime.
-What you do, it create a Common Lisp core file for emac's usage.
+What you do, is to create a Common Lisp core file for emac's usage.

 It's a lot easier than it sounds - trust me, I've done it and I load it daily.
 The only thing to be aware of is if you update SLIME or SBCL you **must** create a new core file!
 The upside with this is Swank loads extremely quickly.
 To create that core file, open up your REPL and